amybingzhao/cell-automata-simulations/README.md

 **Interesting Information:** None

-**Known Bugs:** File generation for ForagingAnts requires non-automated editing to add a home cell
+**Known Bugs:** File generation for ForagingAnts requires non-automated editing to add a home cell, toroidal and infinite grids do not work for sugar scape simulations.

 **Extra Features:**
 * Toroidal Grid